Robertboy18/Personal-Website/work-experience-new.md

 It was a great session and the slides are available <a href ="https://notability.com/n/9KbYpGDd9D8d9HeCl1KP4"> here </a>.
 The talk is also on Youtube <a href = "https://www.youtube.com/watch?v=i3YPm7MCMf0"> here </a>.
 </div>

-<button class="collapsible">Eigth Session</button>
+<button class="collapsible">Eighth Session</button>
 <div class="content">
 Hey everyone!
 We had a very fruitful session last Saturday, where Ajinkya presented on the Privacy of Noisy SGD.
 The slides are available <a href ="https://docs.google.com/presentation/d/10XSIitnJ3DnM0KxevFk6iIQ0Qk71AzsjDTnAeowH54Q/edit"> here </a>.
 </div>

 <button class="collapsible">Seventh Session</button>
 <div class="content">
 Hey everyone!
 We had a very fruitful session last Saturday, and I presented on Neural Operators.
-The slides are available <a href ="https://docs.google.com/presentation/d/1jxtR6m2yw7i59QcFWqqAbyGyStsbGlqz/edit?usp=sharing&ouid=118309576339488509705&rtpof=true&sd=true"> here </a>.
+The slides are available <a href ="https://docs.google.com/presentation/d/1jxtR6m2yw7i59QcFWqqAbyGyStsbGlqz/edit?usp=sharing&ouid=118309576339488509705&rtpof=true&sd=true"> here</a>.
 Neural Operators refer to a class of neural network architectures that enable the learning of mathematical operations from input-output data pairs, without explicit knowledge of the underlying equations.
 In contrast to traditional machine learning models that rely on pre-defined functions or equations, Neural Operators aim to learn the underlying physical laws directly from data.
 <br>
 <br>